VictorDumer/VictorDumer/README.md

   <h1 align="center"> A little about Victor Dumer</h1>

-  <p align="center"> My full name is Victor Gabriel Cruz De Souza Dumer, I was born at Brazil, SP.
-I have 15 years old, I'm a student of Etec Bento Quirino, a highschool from Brasil.
-I think the technology will be the future of the world and for these reason I want to be one of these peolpe who can edit the world.</p>
+  <p align="center"> My full name is Victor Gabriel Cruz De Souza Dumer.
+I was born in São Paulo, Brazil, and I am 15 years old.
+Currently, I am a student at Etec Bento Quirino, a high school in Brazil.
+I believe technology is the future of the world, and I want to be someone who helps shape that future</p>
 </div>